vicb/bsmSelect/README.md

   * Class given to the highlight <span>.
   * Default: 'bsmHighlight'

-* originalClass:

-  * Class given to the original <select>.
-  * Default: 'bsmOriginalSelect'

 ## Authors and contributors ##

   * [Ryan Cramer](http://www.ryancramer.com/) is the author of the original asmSelect